The following is a lightly edited transcript.

 Let me just sum it up as we close.

 Find your trusted friends.
 Who are they?
-Who are your inner ring?
+Who are part of your inner ring?

 Open your soul to them.